arth11/my-site/content/projects.md

 description = "projects"
 +++
 ---------------------------
 * Solar (12.2015- …) – The system is a B2B and B2C platform.
 The main application supported by this project is webshop which enable users to search, complete and manage Solar’s goods and services.
-I  was involved in this project for 1,5 year.
-He is responsible for backend and frontend development/maintenance of current functionalities and he ensures continues integration between different part of Solar applications:webshop, Data Warehouse, mobile applications, search engine.
+I have bben involved in this project for 3 years.
+I was responsible for backend and frontend development/maintenance of current functionalities and ensure continues integration between different part of Solar applications:webshop, Data Warehouse, mobile applications, search engine.

-	<b>Technologies</b>: Visual Basic, Java Script, Sitcore, Android, MS SQL Server.
+	<b>Technologies</b>: Visual Basic, JavaScript, Sitcore, Android, MS SQL Server.

 * DUBU (11.2017-01.2018) – The system is dedicated for support public Danish Childcare Institutions.
-I was responsible for preabuild phase of the project and was engage in the task from all app leyers: frontend, backend as well as doing unit tests and bug fixing.
+I was responsible for pre-build phase of the project and was engaged in tasks from all app leyers: frontend, backend as well as doing unit tests and bug fixing.

 	<b>Technologies</b>: MVC 5, Entity Framework, Linq, Angular 2, Docker